 Re-discovery of Borobudur

 Much like our own Ajanta caves, Borobudur was rediscovered in 1814 CE by an Englishman – Thomas Stamford Raffles.
 Raffles was the then British ruler of Java.
 It took about 20 years to completely unearth the monument.
 Since the discovery, efforts were made to restore it.
 Major efforts were done in late 20th CE just before it was declared a UNESCO world heritage site.
 After restoration, it has again become a popular pilgrimage for the followers of Mahayana Buddhism.
-Incidentally, the name Borobudur is also credited to Raffles even though there is an evidence of the name being used in some ancient court records of the Majapahit era during 14th CE.
+Incidentally, the name is also credited to Raffles even though there is evidence of the name being used in some ancient court records of the Majapahit era during 14th CE.

 Re-discovery of Borobudur while brought back the wonder to us, it also invited people who pilfered the precious artifacts.
 Most of the Buddha’s heads were severed from Buddha idols and sold.
 I wonder if it was because Buddha’s heads are considered precious spiritually or financially.
 Or, was it just easy to smuggle the head instead of the whole body.